shundezhang/kubedmp/README.md

   kubedmp get no

 Flags:
+  -A, --all-namespaces     If present, list the requested object(s) across all namespaces.
   -d, --dumpdir string    Path to dump dir
-  -f, --dumpfile string   Path to dump file (default "./cluster-info.dump")
+  -f, --dumpfile string   Path to dump file (default "./cluster-info.dump") -n, --namespace string   namespace of the resources, not applicable to node (default "default")
 ```
 * kubedmp describe
 ```